• Skip to main content

 A client referred Porter to us, with our initial assignment to create a single animation showcasing a new flight route.
 On the success of that piece, we were commissioned to create a series of animations to increase the strength of the Porter brand online, and send audience engagement soaring.
 Even with all the travel we put Mr. Porter through, he always arrives happy and ready for his next adventure – just like Porter’s passengers.

-2009, and then followed up again in 2011 when Vectorvault Members asked for an update.
+We wrote about Porter back in 2009, and then followed up again in 2011 when Vectorvault Members asked for an update.
 It’s a David and Goliath story that really gives faith to younger brands.
 They have successfully competed on service, price and marketing with some tough airlines.
 The cherry on top is an advertising campaign that consumers actually like and notice.
 In the North American Travel Market, that is no easy task.

 The entire brand positioning is so well thought out and tailored to an audience that adores it.
 They keep it in step with friendly vector illustrations and clear messaging.
 Someone did their homework.